miShelbyT/miShelbyT/README.md

 💡 About Me

-- 🔭 I’m currently working on ...
-JavaScript Advanced Concepts, and finishing up refactoring my Vanilla JS project into OOP
+- 🔭 I’m currently working on ... finishing JavaScript Advanced Concepts
-- 🌱 I’m currently take a dive into ...
-Java, and I'm loving it!!!
+- 🌱 I’m currently take a dive into ... node and express with mongodb, and I'm loving it!!!
 - 👯 I’m looking to collaborate on ... an open source project
 - 🤔 I’m looking for help with ... where do I start... there's so much to learn!
 - 💬 Ask me about ... my rescue dog.
 Or my most recent project!